home-assistant/home-assistant.io/source/_integrations/overkiz.markdown

 #### Local API via HomeKit Controller

-If your hub (e.g. Somfy Connectivity Kit) supports HomeKit natively, your setup code will be added as a sensor in Home Assistant.
+If your hub (e.g. Somfy Connectivity Kit or Somfy TaHoma) supports HomeKit natively, your setup code will be added as a sensor in Home Assistant.
 Find your hub in Home Assistant and retrieve the value from the **HomeKit Setup Code** sensor.
 You can now configure the [HomeKit Controller](/integrations/homekit_controller/) integration in Home Assistant and benefit from local support.
 Only a [limited set of devices is supported](https://service.somfy.com/downloads/nl_v5/tahoma-homekitcompatibilitylist_eng.pdf).

 #### Local API via Velux KLF200 hub